mrbid/Minetest-Worldmods/README.md

 - added HV Biomass Generator, consumes bones (bones:bones, bonemeal:bone, foody:bone) and produces power.
 100x the power of a HV Battery Box.

 ## TODO
-- `packed_things` nodes need to be updated with item groups that represent the original node being packed.
+- `packed_things` nodes need to be updated with node groups that represent the original node being packed.

 ## DONE
 ~~- transparency support needs to be added to `mymillwork` for the caverealms glow crystal cuts~~